t-haruki122/MinecraftBE-ServerUpdater/README.md

 2. allowlist.json
 3. server.properties

-Behavior packs and resource packs needs to be  copied manually.
+You have to copy *resource packs* manually.

-And, pleade change server folder name to `now_server`.
+Please change server folder name to `now_server`.
 If you’d not like to change it, please change variable `now_server_path` in `exec_updater.py`.

 ## Requirement